My favourite childhood cookie made low carb and grain-free! These delicious maple cream sandwich cookies are a fun snack for kids and adults alike.

 After many years of buying food and gifts for single mothers in need at Christmas, Esther received her own small kindness from a stranger.
 When she was going through chemo, a woman bought her and her husband some groceries, saying that she wanted to do it because she had just lost her own mother to breast cancer.
 Esther says it was the best day ever, being on the receiving end of a random act of kindness.

 Perhaps it’s a little cliche, but one of my favourite ways to brighten someone’s day is to bake for them.
 Cookies are always a good option because they are often quick to make, they’re portable and they always make someone smile.
 These Maple Cream Sandwich Cookies are my low carb, gluten-free version of a childhood favourite.

-- For the cookies, preheat oven to 275F and line 2 baking sheets with parchment paper.
+Preheat oven to 275F and line 2 baking sheets with parchment paper.

-- whisk almond flour, sweetener, baking powder and salt together in a large bowl.
+Whisk almond flour, sweetener, baking powder and salt together in a large bowl.
 Stir in egg, butter, maple extract and stevia extract until dough comes together.

 - Turn dough out onto a large piece of parchment paper and pat into a rough rectangle.
 Top with another piece of parchment.

 - Roll dough out to about 1/8 inch thickness.
 Using a 2-inch maple leaf cookie cutter (or whatever shape you prefer) to cut out as many shapes as possible.
 Dough can be re-rolled multiple times to get more cookies.

 - Place half the cookies face up and half face down on the prepared baking sheet (if your cookie cutter is slightly irregular, this allows you to match them up properly after they are baked).

 - Bake about 20 minutes, until light golden brown and firm to the touch.
 Watch them carefully, they can easily get too dark.

 - Remove from oven and let cool completely.